Vishnukan102/BigBangAssessment/README.md

 # Doctor Patient Project

 Welcome to the Doctor Patient Project!
-This project aims to create a platform where doctors and patients can interact and manage medical appointments efficiently.

 ## Features